MatthiasDR96/uf_edge_ml_demo/readme.md

 ## Installation

-Clone this repository to your working directory
+Clone this repository to your local working directory.

 ```bash
 git clone https://github.com/MatthiasDR96/uf_edge_ml_demo.git
 ```

-Build a Docker image and push it to the Docker registry
+Download and install Docker on your local machine.
+Build a Docker image and push it to the Docker registry.

 ```bash
 docker login